 Retirement interest only mortgages

 Retirement interest only mortgages are designed for older homeowners.
-Like standard interest only mortgages, you just make monthly repayments against the interest.
+You just make monthly repayments against the interest.
 However the difference with a retirement interest only mortgage is that the capital is only repaid once you die, move into care or sell your property.

 The following information explains how this type of mortgage works, how much you can borrow and the pros and cons so you can decide if it’s a good idea for you.

-Retirement interest only mortgages or RIO mortgages as they’re also known are home loans for older borrowers struggling to get a standard residential mortgage.
-Eligibility for this type of retirement mortgage is easier as you only need to prove you can afford monthly repayments against the interest, not the capital.
+Retirement interest only mortgages or RIO mortgages as they’re also known are later life mortgages for older borrowers struggling to get a standard residential mortgage.
+Eligibility for this type of mortgage is easier as you only need to prove you can afford monthly repayments against the interest, not the capital.

 This also means that the monthly repayments are lower compared to residential mortgages, which can appeal to retirees or those making future retirement plans.

 How do they work?

 With a retirement interest only mortgage a loan is secured against your property.
-You make monthly repayments against the interest however with the main difference with a retirement mortgage is the capital is only repaid once you die, move into long term care or sell your property.
+You make monthly repayments against the interest however the main difference is the capital is only repaid once you die, move into long term care or sell your property.

-Your retirement mortgage interest rate is fixed for a number of years, the length of which will depend on the lender.
+Your interest rate is fixed for a number of years, the length of which will depend on the lender.
 Once you come to the end of your fixed term, you will either move to your lenders variable rate or remortgage to another retirement mortgage deal.

-Although you are only required to repay the interest on retirement mortgages, some mortgage providers allow you to repay a percentage of the capital each year.
+Although you are only required to repay the interest, some mortgage providers allow you to repay a percentage of the capital each year.
 Also, some RIO mortgage providers give you the flexibility to change to a lifetime mortgage at a certain point, if you decide the monthly repayments are too much.

 Who needs a retirement mortgage?

-As older borrowers are eligible for this type of home loan, retirement mortgages appeal to those:
+As older borrowers are eligible for this type of home loan, appeal to those:

 - Coming to the end of an existing standard interest only mortgage